-Low frequencies of reduced sensitivity (depending on the testing system: mutations or adapted phenotypes) were found in the following countries: Austria, Czech Republic, Denmark, Hungary, Italy, Lithuania, Latvia, Poland, Spain, Sweden and Switzerland.
+Low frequencies of reduced sensitivity () were found in the following countries: Austria, Czech Republic, Denmark, Hungary, Italy, Lithuania, Latvia, Poland, Spain, Sweden and Switzerland.

 Low to moderate frequencies were found in Belgium, Northern coastal France and Northern Germany while in other parts of Germany and France, the frequency of adapted isolates is low.